Skip to content

 How to add an Adjustment Layer in Premiere Pro?

-Adding an adjustment layer in Premiere Pro is actually quite simple.
+Adding an adjustment layer in Premiere Pro is quite simple.
 Just follow these steps.

 Step 1: Click the New Item button in your Project window and select Adjustment Layer.
-Alternatively, you can also right-click an empty space in the Project window and select New Items > Adjustment Layer.
+Alternatively, right-click a space in the Project window and select New Items > Adjustment Layer.

 Step 3: Drag and drop the adjustment layer to your sequence in Premiere Pro.